jochenjonc/blog-component-state/README.md

 ## Initialisation and Cleanup

 Initializing the state worked well in global state management by providing a default value in the reducer function.
-Also with input bindings we could set a default value.
+Also with input bindings, we could set a default value.
 But there are situations where we need to initialize a not yet emitted state.
-In addition to that with a highly dynamic state like we have with the components state we also have to think about cleanup unused state.
+In addition to that with a highly dynamic state like we have with the components state, we also have to think about the clean up unused state.

-With the declarative approach we have now the ability to react on the completion of an observable.
+With the declarative approach, we have now the ability to react on the completion of an observable.

 The current accumulation function for the components state looks like this: